 By now, it has achieved many content marketing triumphs that most other brands would kill for and a social strategy that puts the majority of its focus on community engagement.

+- Betting on community engagement.
 LEGO’s online community allows fans to submit their own ideas for new sets and vote on the suggestions that they like the most.
 If a project gets 10,000 votes, LEGO reviews the idea, picks a winner, and creates a new LEGO set that is sold worldwide.
 This means that LEGO has recognized that its customers are its greatest source for new ideas and innovations.
 This approach has helped the company to keep releasing new product ranges that its fans love and helped to maintain a close relationship with its customers around the world.

 Get involved in the Digital world and Implement Digital Transformation Strategies to your company’s processes!